 An application for annexation and rezoning request for 43.23 +/- acres along South Hampton Road proposes to build ninety one lots under the city’s R-3 zoning district.
 Hampton’s R-3 zoning district allows minimum lot sizes of 12,000 square feet.

 A concurrent request to amend the comprehensive land use plan from rural residential development to medium density residential has also been submitted by the land owner.

-The Henry County zoning advisory board, acting in its official capacity as Hampton’s zoning advisory board, recommended denial of the applicant’s requests in July 2019.
+The Henry County zoning advisory board, acting in its then-capacity as Hampton’s zoning advisory board, recommended denial of the applicant’s requests in July 2019.
 Members of the ZAB and community members in attendance expressed concern over the proposed development’s density and deviation from the county’s comprehensive land use plan.

 When evaluating the comprehensive plan amendment, Henry County planning staff considered other subdivisions in the immediate vicinity.
 Although the county’s FLUM recommends rural residential development for the area, adjacent existing subdivisions within the city limits of Hampton comprise 12,000 square feet and 10,890 sq ft lots.
 Considering these factors, planning staff recommended approval of the comp plan amendment.

 Henry County planning staff, acting on the behalf of the city of Hampton in summer 2019, recommended approval of the rezoning request with the following conditions:

 - Access shall be located such that the minimum intersection sight distance and minimum spacing requirements of the HCDOT are met per the posted speed limit of South Hampton Road.

 - Access shall have a deceleration lane and acceleration taper designed and constructed to HCDOT standards.